 74 islands, including Whitsunday Island, Hamilton Island, Hayman Island, and Hook Island, comprise the island group.
 You can catch flights to visit the different islands by seaplane or take boat rides between the islands or from mainland Australia.

 The islands are sandwiched between mainland Australia and the Great Barrier Reef, making it a perfect paradise for snorkeling.
-The central Whitsunday Island is home to one of the most famous beaches of the Whitsundays, Whitehaven Beach.
+Central Whitsunday Island is home to one of the most famous beaches of the Whitsundays, Whitehaven Beach.

-The blindingly white sand beach is shallow and stretches out for as far as the eye can see.
-The water temperature is warm year-round, so it’s perfect for swimming at any time of the year!
+The blindingly white sand beach is shallow and stretches as far as the eye can see.
+The water temperature is warm year-round, so it’s perfect for swimming any time of the year!

 The best way to see the entire Whitsundays is by taking a scenic flight like this one.
 I highly recommend it as you will get stunning views of the islands and the iconic Great Barrier Reef.